FuelLabs/fuels-ts/apps/docs/src/guide/contracts/logs.md

-# Logs
+# Working with Contract Logs

-Whenever you log a value within a contract method, the resulting log entry is added to the log receipt and the variable type is recorded in the contract's ABI.
-The SDK lets you parse those values into TypeScript types.
+When you log a value within a contract method, it generates a log entry that is added to the log receipt, and the variable type is recorded in the contract's ABI.
+The SDK enables you to parse these values into TypeScript types.

-Consider the following contract method:
+Consider the following example contract:

-<<< @/../../../packages/fuel-gauge/test-projects/coverage-contract/src/main.sw#Log-demo{rust:line-numbers}
+<<< @/../../docs-snippets/contracts/log-values/src/main.sw#log-1{rust:line-numbers}

-You can access the logged values in TypeScript by using the `logs` property in the `FunctionInvocationResult` from a contract call result.
-The logs data will be in a `Array<any>`:
+To access the logged values in TypeScript, use the `logs` property found in the `FunctionInvocationResult` from a contract call result.
+The logs data will be stored in an `Array<any>`:

-<<< @/../../../packages/fuel-gauge/src/coverage-contract.test.ts#Log-output{ts:line-numbers}
+<<< @/../../docs-snippets/src/guide/contracts/logs.test.ts#log-2{ts:line-numbers}

+This approach allows you to work seamlessly with logged values in your contract, making it easier to understand and debug the contract's behavior.